lvgl/lv_port_texas_sk-am62b-p1/README.md

 -   If there are problems encountered flashing the SD card with BalenaEtcher as mentioned in the documentation, use this command instead:

     ```bash
-    # Mount the SD on your system and find where it was mounter (e.g.: sda, sdb)
+    # Mount the SD on your system and find where it is mounted (e.g.: sda, sdb)
     sudo dd if=path/to/am62-image.wic of=/dev/sdX bs=4M status=progress conv=fsync
     ```